 - Minimal turning.
-Let’s face it.
 Not every gardener can find time to turn a bulky compost pile every few days.
 With cold composting, you can simply turn the pile whenever you have a spare half hour or so.
 Or you can let it go from start to finish without ever picking up a shovel.
 This also makes cold composting a great option for an older gardener who wants to garden naturally but finds hot composting back-breaking.

 - Beneficial organisms.
 Many microscopic forms of life can survive in the lower temperatures of a cold compost pile.
 This includes beneficial fungi and bacteria that thrive on moderate temperatures.
 These are exactly the microorganisms that your plants need to stay healthy and fight disease.

 - Space requirements.
-A cold compost pile will be taking up space for many months at a time.
-When choosing a place to build a pile, find a corner of the garden that is out of the way, but not too far from the beds to be convenient.
+A cold compost pile takes up space for months at a time.
+Find a corner of the garden that is out of the way, but not too far from the beds to be convenient.
+(Also keep in mind that the compost pile may not be the prettiest thing to see out your kitchen window.)

 - Slow going.
-Cold composting takes about six months to a year—sometimes longer.
-While you can speed up the process by adding ingredients faster or by turning the pile more frequently, if you need compost fast, you definitely need to consider hot composting.
+Even with frequent turning, cold composting takes about six months to a year—sometimes longer.
+If you need compost fast, you definitely need to consider hot composting.

-- Anaerobic decomposition.
+- Anaerobic decomposition risk.
 Cold piles can collapse over time and loose their ability to circulate air, especially if they contain things that tend to stick together like wet grass or leaves.
-A smelly bacterial mess that draws flies can be the result.
+Unless aerated from time to time, a smelly bacterial mess that draws flies can be the result.
 With a hot pile, the frequent turning is sufficient to introduce air into the center of the pile.
-Cold compost piles should be aerated from time to time; of course, this means they are not exactly maintenance-free.

 - Pest attraction.
 Bugs and mammals love cold compost piles.
 Chances are, you are going to see a lot of flies and rodents.
 Fencing can help keep larger pests, such as raccoons and stray dogs, away.